Please Look At This Photo Of Priyanka Chopra & Nick Jonas

-Priyanka Chopra and Nick Jonas sparked dating rumors over Memorial Day weekend after a photo surfaced on Instagram of the pair cuddled up on a boat.
+Priyanka Chopra and Nick Jonas sparked dating rumours over Memorial Day weekend in the US after a photo surfaced on Instagram of the pair cuddled up on a boat.

 In the photo — which, in all honesty, could just be a photo of two friends hanging out with a group of people on a somewhat chilly day – Chopra dons a yellow sweater and looks awfully comfortable in the nook of Jonas' arm.
 They both flash understated smiles while a couple other friends throw up awkward peace signs.
 At the very least, this photo confirms that all the money in the world can't pull some people out of their middle school days.
 But what do they care?
 They're on a boat!